Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 We listen closely to what people with persistent knee pain share in clinics and online communities.
 Lived experiences help shape how we support every new patient.
 Here is a summary of common complaints:

-• A sensation of a tight, vice-like band around the joint.
+• I have a sensation of a tight, vice-like band around the joint.”

-• Burning pain or electrical zaps, often worse at night.
+• “There are burning pains or electrical zaps, often worse at night.

 Patient patterns matter because they signal nerve pain rather than slow recovery.
 Early diagnosis helps guide more targeted care.